-A hip chondroplasty is an arthroscopic procedure to smooth out damaged hard cartilage.
-Once the problematic area is known, a surgical instrument is used to remove the fraying or flapped hard cartilage and smooth down the remaining tissue.
-After this procedure, you are often placed on crutches for a few days and may begin to wean from them as you tolerate.
-Your surgeon will tell your family exactly what your restrictions are after surgery.
+A hip chondroplasty removes fraying or flapped hard cartilage and smooths down remaining tissue.
+After this procedure, you’re often placed on crutches for a few days and can wean from them gradually.
+Your surgeon will outline your post-surgery restrictions.

 Labral Tears and Debridement vs. Repair

-The thigh bone is a long bone running from the knee up to the hip with a head shaped like a ball to fit neatly into a socket on the hip (acetabulum) to form the hip joint.
-Inside the socket is a flexible rim of soft tissue called the labrum, which helps increase the stability of the hip.
-The labrum can fray or completely tear causing a flap of tissue to catch within the hip joint.
-This can cause pain, popping, and a feeling of instability in your hip.
+A flexible rim of soft tissue inside the hip socket called the labrum helps increase the hip’s stability.
+The labrum can fray or completely tear, causing a flap of tissue to catch within the hip joint.
+This can cause pain, popping, and a feeling of instability.

 Femoroacetabular Impingement (FAI) and Arthroscopic Femoroplasty

-During an arthroscopic hip surgery, your surgeon will use surgical instruments to go in the hip joint and remove any bone spurs or excess bone.
-Your surgeon may use fluoroscopy, a special type of x-ray, to determine when they have restored an appropriate shape to the hip socket and/or thigh bone.
-Any damage to the surround soft tissues in your hip joint will also be debrided or cleaned up.
-Sometimes repair to the labrum is necessary as well.
+During arthroscopic hip surgery, your surgeon will go in the hip joint and remove any bone spurs or excess bone.
+Your surgeon may use fluoroscopy, a special type of X-ray, to determine when they have restored an appropriate shape to the hip socket and/or thigh bone.
+Any damage to the surrounding soft tissues in your hip joint will also be debrided or cleaned up.
+Sometimes labrum repair is necessary.